-A good caregiver support group can be a lifeline, providing a place — in person, on the phone or online — to share feelings confidentially, make new friends, get help navigating the health care system and learn from others who have walked a similar path.
+A good caregiver support group can be a lifeline, providing a place — in person, on the phone or online — to share feelings confidentially, make friends, get help navigating the health care system and learn from others who have walked a similar path.
 Amid the COVID-19 pandemic, many groups have moved on to video meeting platforms like Zoom.

-The benefits of joining one are well documented: "Decades of research show that social support helps people cope," says psychologist Barry J. Jacobs, coauthor with Julia L. Mayer of AARP Meditations for Caregivers.
-"Caregivers often can't speak openly with family members about their emotional reactions, and a support group provides a relative degree of anonymity."
+The benefits for family caregivers are well documented: “Decades of research show that social support helps people cope,” says psychologist and AARP caregiving expert Barry J. Jacobs.
+“Caregivers often can't speak openly with family members about their emotional reactions, and a support group provides a relative degree of anonymity."

-There are support groups run by faith institutions, medical centers, disease associations, adult day-care centers and local social service agencies, and by businesses for their employees, among other entities.
+There are support groups run by faith institutions, medical centers, disease associations, adult day care centers, social service agencies, and by businesses for their employees, among other entities.
 Some are for people caring for loved ones with specific medical conditions; others aim to serve caregivers in general.
 And help from caregiving communities is widely available online.

 Groups targeting different kinds of caregivers.
-They might bring together people in specific caregiving situations/relationships, such as those caring for a spouse or partner, or adult children caring for elderly parents.
+These might bring together people in specific caregiving situations and relationships, such as military caregivers or adult children caring for elderly parents.
 There are also groups based on demographic affinity — for example, for LGBTQ caregivers, Spanish speakers or millennials.

 Groups led by a trained facilitator.
-The facilitator could be a social worker, clergy person or psychologist who helps keep the discussion on track and stop one person from monopolizing the conversation.
-They also should be able to steer participants toward useful educational programs with elder law or legal aid attorneys, adult day-care providers and other professionals.
+A social worker, psychologist or member of the clergy can help keep the discussion on track and stop one person from monopolizing the conversation.
+Facilitators can also steer participants toward useful educational programs with elder law or legal aid attorneys, adult day care providers and other professionals.